Curvature-Dimension for Autonomous Lagrangians: Dominated functions

 For the rest of the chapter we fix a dominated function $u:M \to \RR$.

 \begin{definition}[Transport rays]\normalfont A set ${\alpha} \subseteq M$ will be called a \emph{transport ray} if \begin{enumerate}[(i)] \item for every $x,x' \in {\alpha}$,

 \item ${\alpha}$ is maximal with respect to inclusion, i.e. there does not exist a set with the above property which strictly contains the set ${\alpha}$. \end{enumerate} A transport ray can be a singleton; in this case we say that it is \emph{degenerate}; otherwise it will be called \emph{nondegenerate}.
-Note that for every $x,y \in M$ satisfying \eqref{trcond} there exists a transport ray containing $x$ and $y$.
-In particular, every point in $M$ is contained in some transport ray. \end{definition}
+Note that for every $x,y \in M$ satisfying \eqref{trcond} there exists a transport ray containing $x$ and $y$ (and in particular, every point in $M$ is contained in some transport ray).
+Indeed, if we write $x \sim x'$ when \eqref{trcond} holds, then the triangle inequality and the fact that the function $u$ is dominated imply that $\sim$ is an equivalence relation; the equivalence classes of $\sim$ are then precisely the transport rays. \end{definition}

 \begin{lemma} Every transport ray is the image of a unique calibrated curve.
 Conversely, the image of a calibrated curve with a maximal domain of definition is a transport ray. \end{lemma}

 \begin{proof} Let ${\alpha} \subseteq M$ be a transport ray.
 We may assume that ${\alpha}$ is not a singleton, for otherwise we can take the calibrated curve $\gamma$ to be constant.
 Let $x \ne y \in {\alpha}$.
 Then without loss of generality, Let $\gamma$ be a minimizing extremal satisfying $\gamma(0) = x$ and $\gamma(T) = y$ for some $T > 0$, and let $t \in [0,T]$.
 Then, since $u$ is dominated, the quantities